 - Screw-less attachment.
 Use a quick-fix attachment to fix the router on the cutting base by placing the router between bearings.
 This not only solves the problem of attachment but also improves the work with cable routers.

-Also, this circle jig uses a pivoting pin which leaves a hole in the circle once you are finished.
+This improved circle jig also uses a pivoting pin which leaves a hole in the circle once you are finished.
 It would be also good to have the possibility to cut a circle without leaving any marks on the surface.

 Watch the video below for a step-by-step guide on how to make a router circle cutting jig.